mwcproject/rust-bch/README.md

 # Comparison with other Rust libraries

+*rust-sv* - started as a fork of rust-bch, in active development. rust-bch will pull code from it as long as both libraries remain compatible.

 *rust-bitcoin* - rust-bch has no ties to rust-bitcoin.
 This library can do everything rust-bitcoin can do and more for Bitcoin Cash.

 *parity-bitcoin* - The parity Bitcoin client is a full node in Rust.
 Its code is more full-featured and also more complex.

 *bitcrust* - The bitcrust project is strong in some areas and lacking in others.
 The two projects could be used together.

 # License

-rust-bch is licensed under the MIT license.
+*rust-bch* is licensed under the MIT license.